irnc/duck-review/flatten-your-code.md

 your functions.
 Start from deepest one, and remember to preserve the same scope, so there is no need to carefully check that all needed variables are passed as parameters (we will do this later).

-Thing about names.
+Think about names.
 Put everything function does in it's name.
 Function name gets too long?
 Great, it is a sign of a needed refactoring, we will do it later.

 ```js